 Attendees need to pre-register for tours, box lunch and free transportation in advance – see details below.

-On Friday October 26, there will be optional shelter tours of three Reno area animal shelters and lunch at the final stop, all free of charge.
+On Friday October 26, there will be optional shelter tours of two Reno area animal shelters and lunch at the final stop, all free of charge.
 Shelter tours will include:

 • Nevada Humane Society with CEO Diaz Dixon

 • SPCA of Northern Nevada with Executive Director Jill Dobbs, Esq.

 Free transportation will be available to the shelters and back to the Atlantis.